Team Teaching @ Black Firs

 Teaching Class Structure

 Children are taught in the appropriate Key Stage.
-The teaching groups are organised by mixed ability but this changes depending on the needs of the children.
+The teaching groups are organised by mixed ability but this can change depending on the needs of the children.
 They are taught by teachers and teaching assistants.
 A variety of teaching strategies are employed including whole class teaching, group work and individual work as appropriate.
-The emphasis of strategies employed to maximise the support of each individual child and maximise progress.
+The emphasis of strategies employed to maximise the support of each individual child and maximise their challenge & progress.
 Each team has a senior teacher with no pastoral responsibility who supports both year groups.
 The three senior teachers receive ½ a day non-contact time per week as does the Foundation Stage Manager who has responsibility for Reception class & Preschool.
 Preschool is sessional so not all the children are in the setting at the same time.

 The design of the building gives us greater flexibility in organising groups than would be the case in a traditional building.
-In accordance with Government guidelines classes at Key Stage 1 are organised into classes of 30 or under.
-Our current ratio adult:child is 1:12 including teachers and teaching assistants.
+In accordance with Government guidelines classes at Key Stage 1 are a maximum of 30 or under per teacher.
+Our current adult: child ratio across School is 1:12 including teachers and teaching assistants.